gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### Remove an existing DTLS Connection {#remove-dtls-connection}

-Either peers can initialize the remove a DTLS connection from the current SCTP association when it is no longer the active one, i.e. when a newer DTLS connection is in use.
+Either peers can initialize the removal of a DTLS connection from the current SCTP association when it is no longer the active one, i.e. when a newer DTLS connection is in use.
 It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS